Joshua-Anderson/digiphoto-blog/chapter1/_posts/2014-09-18-chapter-of-my-life.md

 layout: post
 ---

-In this chapter of my life, I have been learning how to balence the homework load of my junior year classes and my friends, and the robotics club, an after school club that takes up a lot of my time.
+In this chapter of my life, I have been learning how to balence the homework load of my junior year classes with my friends and the robotics club, an after school club that takes up a lot of my time.

 <img class="post-image" src="/images/2014/09/chapter-of-life.jpg" alt="">